shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/01_why_ai_frameworks.md

 spec for parts of the software.

 I do believe the successful ones will probably be technology-specific, at least to some degree.
-There are things you can do with some technologies that you can't do with others, and they matter.
+There are things we can do with some technologies that we can't do with others, and they matter.
-For example, you don't have static types in javascript (put aside jsdoc for a sec), but you do have them in typescript.
+For example, we don't have static types in javascript (put aside jsdoc for a sec), but we do have them in typescript.
 This changes some tradeoffs of what's easy for the AI to self-heal and what is not.

 I believe some of the conventions we see in these frameworks will be very similar to what some teams already do.
 But some will not.
 It is easier for a machine to do some things that are difficult for us and vice versa.
 For example, the way it makes sense for an AI to use types is typescript is not the same in my opinion as the common conventios.
-I'll dig into quite a bit later on.
+I'll dig into this quite a bit later on.

 Some tooling will almost certainly be very different from today.
-I don't think we'll have Python generation at scale without at least something like a sandbox be part of common frameworks.
+I don't think we'll have Python code generation at scale without at least something like a sandbox be part of common frameworks.
 Maybe even the ability to easily configure file access, limitations on network calling etc.

+## Wrapping up
+I hope I managed to make the case that it'll very difficult to have industrial-strength code generation at scale for arbitrary code bases.
+And that we must therefore explore frameworks that would allow us to control enough of the structure of the code that would allow the AI to have an effective internal feedback loop.

+In the next post, we'll start exploring an example of what a simple framework might look like.